AcubeSAT/comms-software/README.md

 If you're using CLion, you need to add in CMake options (File -> Settings -> Build, Execution, Deployment -> CMake -> CMake Options) this `-DCMAKE_TOOLCHAIN_FILE=cmake-build-debug/conan_toolchain.cmake -DCMAKE_BUILD_TYPE=Release`.

+If you just cmake from cli, just add the same flags in your command.
 ### Conan

 To build, you need to follow these steps: